ToddBowles/Solavirum.Logging.ELB.Processor.Lambda/README.md

 ### S3 Logs Bucket
 This bucket will receive logs from an ELB
 This bucket will be configured to send event notification to the lambda function

+# Who is responsible for this terrible thing?
+While the repo lives under the Github account of [Todd Bowles](https://github.com/ToddBowles), and he was a primary contributor, this function could not have been created without the efforts of Jerry Mooyman and Robbie Bergan.
+When they give me some links to their online presence, I'll put proper links in here.